teheidoma/auto-pin-bot/README.md

 ### Tired of pinned messages limit?
 Only 50 is not enough for you ?
 Install new audio-pin-bot on your server!
 ### It will create a separate channel where all the pinned messages are stored, in a pretty format.
+:warning:  **Bot doesn't track or save any information from your server!**
 # For server admins:
 Just invite bot to your server: